2019 Okinawa International Triathlon:

 Walking distance to and from the race site – downtown Naha is a short cab ride or a leisurely walk away.
 From the airport, I rode a jumbo taxi with my bike in a Scicon and paid ¥1,300.

-• Rent a mama chari bicycles for free (up to an hour) – useful to explore the area or grab groceries (or a cheap meal) at the nearby store.
+• Rent a mama chari bicycle for free (up to an hour) – useful to explore the area or grab groceries (or a cheap meal) at the nearby store.

 • Rooms vary greatly in size but generally run small.